KripkesBeard/KripkesBeard.github.io/fragmentssummary.md

+# Fragments
-# fragments-0.1.0.0: Formal Semantics via Functional Programming
+## Formal Semantics via Functional Programming

 Fragments is a Haskell library which implements formal semantics for natural language as a series of embedded domain specific languages.
 The library will have